bagdepriyanka/uploadexcel/README.md

 $mail->SetFrom(""); // your gmail email id

 ## Notes ##
-The sample of excel file format that can be uploaded and the db table is kept in docs folder.
+The sample of excel file format that can be uploaded and the database table is kept in docs folder.

-The progress bar and file download is not added yet.
+File download after sending email is not added yet.

 Only the file can be uploaded and the data will be uploaded to sql server.